Updated 4 January 2018

 Lay Panel Adjudicators

-Andrew has a career in the finance sector spanning nearly 30 years.
-As an associate director of a leading national investment company he carried out the roles of stockbroker, analyst and project manager directing large-scale regulatory changes.
-From 2009 until 2014, Andrew was employed as Head of Finance and Policy for a leading environmental social enterprise and charity in a role encompassing financial management, governance and policy development.
-Andrew now works within a Home Office inquiry team and acts as a consultant with the third sector in matters of financial management and policy.
-Andrew is a level 3 Head Coach working for a leading performance swimming club.
-He works with a range of swimmers including national qualifiers at both the British Swimming and Disability Championships.
-Andrew has been an SRA adjudicator since September 2013 and chairs adjudication panels.
+Andrew is an ombudsman for the Financial Ombudsman Service, dealing with banking and consumer credit complaints.
+He is also employed by the Home Office to assist with a high level inquiry.
+Previously Andrew was an associate director of a leading national investment company where he carried out the roles of stockbroker, analyst and project manager directing large-scale regulatory changes.
+From 2009 until 2014, he was Head of Finance and Policy for a leading environmental social enterprise and charity in a role encompassing financial management, governance and policy development.
+Andrew has been an SRA adjudicator since September 2013.

 Margaret Sentamu, BA, MA, CIPD Affiliate

 Margaret Sentamu is an independent diversity and leadership management consultant.
-Her background is in recruitment and selection where she has worked for a number of years in the private, public and third sectors.
-She is currently focusing on helping organisations to embrace, manage and engage with difference positively and effectively.
-Margaret is a lay member of the Chartered Institute of Public Finance and Accountancy (CIPFA) Investigations Committee.
-She is a non-executive director and deputy chair of the Leeds & Yorkshire NHS Trust and on the board of Traidcraft.
-She is also a trustee and patron of a number of charities mainly to do with education, health and poverty in the Global South.
+Her background is in recruitment and selection in the private, public and third sectors.
+She currently has a portfolio which includes regulating the Chartered Institute of Public Finance and Accountancy (CIPFA) member accountants, as a lay member on the Investigations Committee.
+She is a non-executive director of the Leeds & Yorkshire NHS Foundation Trust, providing services for people with mental health and learning disabilities.
+She is also a trustee and patron of a number of charities mainly to do with education, health and poverty in the Global South and the UK.
+She was a non-executive director of Traidcraft Plc.
 Margaret has been an SRA adjudicator since 2009 and chairs adjudication panels.

 Alex is a registered architect having studied at the University of Bath, University of Cambridge and Harvard University.
 He spent 25 years in private practice and more recently was appointed as Professor of Architecture at the University of Bath.
 Alex was elected to the Architects Registration Board in 2012 and re-elected in 2016.
 He has played an active role in the regulation of architectural education and has also served as a lay member on the Qualifications Committee of the Bar Standards Board.
 Alex was appointed as an SRA adjudicator in November 2015.

-Richard is a former Chief Superintendent who has recently retired after thirty years with the Lancashire Constabulary.
-He has considerable experience in strategic leadership and in managing people, performance, budgets, partnerships and stakeholders through a range of operational and organisational roles.
-He chaired and was a panel member for police grievance and disciplinary hearings.
-Richard is currently a Trustee for the Albert Kennedy Trust, a national charity supporting LGBT 16-25 year olds who are made homeless or who are living in a hostile environment.
-Richard was appointed to the SRA adjudication panel in November 2015.
+Richard is a former senior police officer with considerable experience in strategic leadership and change management through a range of operational and organisational roles.
+Richard is currently a director for the Albert Kennedy Trust, a national charity supporting LGBT 16-25 year olds who are made homeless or who are living in a hostile environment.
+Richard undertakes regulatory roles for a number of organisations and was appointed to the SRA adjudication panel in November 2015.

 - Chair of the Nursing and Midwifery Council Fitness to Practise Hearings